Job search is also a job. Pain points on the way to your dream job and how to overcome them

 Find your dream job without ever looking at your resume by Laura Berman

 A resume is an integral part of the job search process.
 But even this is often difficult.
-To save time and money on this process, you can turn to resume writing services for help; they will quickly, efficiently, properly do all the work for you.
+To save time and money on this process, you can turn to resume writing services for help; they will quickly, efficiently, and properly do all the work for you.
 The services provide packages that include a resume, a cover letter, and even upgrading your LinkedIn profile.

 If you nevertheless decide to take it upon yourself, then do not oversaturate your resume and cover letter with information.
 Indicate only what corresponds to the requested vacancy.
 The resume should be a kind of trailer – let the employer be interested in advance, and you can tell everything about yourself at an interview.
 For more lifehacks and useful information, read our blog.